 "Enter through the narrow gate; for the gate is wide and the way is broad that leads to destruction, and there are many who enter through it.Matthew 7:13(NASB)

-In His Sermon of the Mount it was not a great multitude of people that heard Christ's important discourse, for He was teaching His followers the meaning of true discipleship.
-Jesus was warning believers that the path to true discipleship is difficult and requires discipline, dedication and death to SELF - self-indulgence, self-importance, self-centeredness, self-interest, self-seeking and self-righteousness.
+And so, in His Sermon of the Mount, it was not a great multitude of people that heard Christ's important discourse, for He was teaching His followers the meaning of true discipleship.
+Jesus was warning believers that the path to true discipleship is difficult and requires discipline, dedication, and death to SELF: self-indulgence, self-importance, self-centeredness, self-interest, self-seeking, and self-righteousness.

-Whichever gate a Christian chooses to enter, God is faithful to His eternal promises to all who are saved by grace through faith in Him, but the one who chooses to live for self is the one who enters the broad-way to destruction - losing their opportunity to die to self and to live for Christ.
-They will be eternally saved - yet as though by fire (as Paul explains to the Corinthian Christians), for they will have lived an unfruitful life and suffer loss of reward.
-Let us strive to enter in by the narrow gate and live a victorious and abundant life here on earth, where self is nailed to the cross and Christ is glorified in our bodies - to His praise and glory.
+Whichever gate a Christian chooses to enter, God is faithful to His eternal promises to all who are saved by grace through faith in Him, and none will ever lose their eternal salvation.
+But the one who chooses to live for self is the one who enters the broad-way to destruction, losing their opportunity to die to self and to live for Christ.
+They will be eternally saved, yet as though by fire (as Paul explains to the Corinthian Christians), for they will have lived an unfruitful life and suffer loss of reward.
+Let us strive to enter in by the narrow gate and live a victorious and abundant life here on earth, where self is nailed to the cross and Christ is glorified in our bodies, to His praise and glory.

-Heavenly Father, thank You that in Christ I have been saved by grace and have an eternal inheritance kept for me in heaven.
+Heavenly Father, thank You that in Christ, I have been saved by grace and have an eternal inheritance kept for me in heaven.
 I pray that I may die daily to all that is of self and live every day of my life for Christ.
-I pray that I will choose to enter the narrow gate of disciplined, dedicated discipleship, which leads to an abundant life here on earth, as I die daily to self and live each day for Christ.. in Whose name I pray.
-AMEN.
+Help me to choose to enter the narrow gate of disciplined, dedicated discipleship, which leads to an abundant life here on earth.
+In Jesus' name, AMEN.